donutwizard666/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

-    ### It’s when a user interacts with the website - mouse click, button press, scrolling, etc.
+    ### It’s an object based representation of the source HTML document.
+It stands for Document Object Model.

 2. What is an event?